RogerBaklund/LayoutProcessor/README.md

         }
       }

-Variables in the current layout is automatically made available in the `!php` block, but variables created inside the block is not automatically exported to the layout.
+Variables in the current layout are automatically made available in the `!php` block, but a variable created inside the block is not automatically exported to the layout.

 The PHP code is evaluated within a method of the class, this means you have access to the internal functions and variables trough the `static` keyword.

     !php
       $scope = static::current_scope();